dmlarionov/RabbitMQ.TraceableMessaging/README.md

 1. Distributed traceability.
 2. Bearer token authorization.

-How can you benefit from this learn from [example project](https://github.com/dmlarionov/RabbitMQ.TraceableMessaging-example1).
+Learn how you can benefit from this at [example project](https://github.com/dmlarionov/RabbitMQ.TraceableMessaging-example1).

 ## Projects

-Repository contains:
+The repository contains:

 1. `RabbitMQ.TraceableMessaging` - core library.
 2. `RabbitMQ.TraceableMessaging.ApplicationInsights` - implementation for Application Insights.